Adam J. Cohen

 Senator Elizabeth Warren's February 25, 2026 letter to Comptroller Jonathan V. Gould is the principal public document raising procedural questions about Cohen's role.
 1 The letter establishes the application-to-appointment timeline and demands that the OCC produce Cohen's recusal documentation.
 1 Questions 8 through 10 specifically ask whether Gould "discussed Erebor's application with Mr. Cohen either before or after he joined the OCC" and whether Gould "was aware he served as counsel to Erebor and submitted the company's charter application" at the time of Cohen's hiring.
 1

-According to Warren's letter, the underlying concern is whether the OCC's process "may have been contaminated by backroom political manipulation" — described in the letter as potentially "a corrupt political favor to the President's billionaire supporters in Silicon Valley."
-1 These are direct quotations from Warren's letter and are presented here with attribution; the language reflects the Senator's framing rather than an independent finding by this investigation.
+Warren's letter frames the underlying concern as whether the OCC's process "may have been contaminated by backroom political manipulation" — described as potentially "a corrupt political favor to the President's billionaire supporters in Silicon Valley."
+1 These are direct quotations from the letter, presented with attribution; the language reflects the Senator's framing rather than an independent finding by this investigation.

-Analysis of Finding #11184 indicates that if Cohen's recusal from the Erebor matter was untimely or absent, the resulting charter could be procedurally voidable under federal conflict-of-interest standards.
-1 This is an inference drawn from the timeline and the questions Warren has posed; it is not a confirmed legal conclusion and depends on documents the OCC has not yet released.
+If Cohen's recusal from the Erebor matter was untimely or absent, the resulting charter could be procedurally voidable under federal conflict-of-interest standards.
+1 That possibility is an inference drawn from the documented timeline and the questions Warren has posed; it is not a confirmed legal conclusion and depends on documents the OCC has not yet released.
 1

 Key Relationships